Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 **Sobel** (core),
 and **kirsch** (kagefunc).

-There are also some edge detection methods that use prefiltering when generating the mask.
+There are also some edge detection methods that use pre-filtering when generating the mask.
 The most common of these would be **TCanny**, which applies a Gaussian blur before creating a 1-pixel-thick Sobel mask.